-The actuarial assumptions used in the June 30, 2017 valuation were based on the results of an actuarial experience study from May 2013.
+The actuarial assumptions used in the June 30, 2018 GASB statement No. 74 and 75 valuation were based on the results of an actuarial experience study from July 1, 2008 through June 30, 2018.

 Discount rate - The discount rate used to measure the total OPEB liability was 7.0%.
 The projection of cash flows used to determine the discount rate assumed that City contributions will be made at rates equal to the actuarially determined contribution rates.
 Based on those assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.